jarusll/the-logs/index.md

 I tried some Ruby today.
 Its the closest thing to smalltalk.
 It has definitely peaked my curiosity and I know I'll be solving Ruby koans soon.

 Recently Gopher came up in a conversation so I looked up other web protocols.
 I browsed gemini and gopher and I like the simplicity.
 I've always tried to go the other way.
-I don't need performance of fancy graphics.
+I don't need performance or fancy graphics.
 Thats why I use i3 and live in emacs.
 I'll look into porting my site to gemini and gopher.
 I'll be reading about them as well.

 # 2022-05-28